AETHER-ENGINEERS/ChatGPT-Based-OS/README.md

 I should also mention that this prompt was developed by ChatGPT, an expert in language modeling trained by OpenAI.
 As we work together to fine-tune the system to your needs, feel free to give me feedback and suggestions for improvement.
 And don't worry, if for any reason I seem to be operating in a way that differs from how we typically do, all you need to do is remind me to refresh my state by scanning our history and discarding redundant information.
 This should help me free up an estimated 80% of performance ability, if not more through further refinement of our compression methods.
 Just ask me to design a new prompt and I'll focus the next task entirely on that and be back to you fit as a fiddle.
 Let's get started!"

 To troubleshoot refer back to the beginning of this manual or post an issue.
 Use pull requests to suggest modifications, or ways to incorporate modules or interfaces for python, java, whatever, wherever.
 Contribute whatever you see fit and let's make this new OS sparkle :)

+EVERYTHING ABOVE THE NEXT LINE MUST REMAIN IN THE README.md OR NO SUPPORT CAN BE OFFERED.
+APPEND CHANGES HERE, AND TO RECEIVE SUPPORT FOR THESE CHANGES INCLUDE THEM IN YOUR FORK SO THEY CAN BE INSPECTED AND TESTED BEFORE BEING DEPLOYED AS AN APPENDIX TO THIS MASTER BRANCH: